hejhdiss/ncert_learn/README.md

 ### **SQLMap Scans**
 - Perform SQL injection tests using SQLMap

+### **Text, Binary, CSV File Operations**
+- Overwrite and manipulate text, binary, and CSV files with advanced handling

+### **Advanced Mathematical and Cryptographic Functions**
+- Functions for GCD, LCM, prime factors, modular exponentiation, Fibonacci, and more
+- Advanced hashing, modular inverse, and fast Fourier transforms

+### **List Operations**
+- Advanced list handling functions such as sorting, reversing, finding, combining, and counting items

+### **String Operations**
+- String manipulation, counting occurrences, and text transformations like case conversion, concatenation, and joining

+### **Dictionary Operations**
+- Manage key-value pairs in dictionaries with advanced functions for adding, removing, updating, and fetching values

+### **Advanced Operations**
+- Functions for advanced number theory (e.g., GCD, LCM, Fibonacci)
+- Optimized algorithms for cryptographic and mathematical operations

-## New Features in Version 4.2.3
+## New Features in Version 4.5.5
-- **New Nmap Functions**: Added multiple Nmap scanning options for vulnerability assessments
-- **SQLMap Integration**: Expanded SQL injection testing functionalities
+- **New Functionality**: A suite of new functions for enhanced file, string, list, and dictionary operations
+- **Advanced Mathematical Functions**: Added several new mathematical functions such as `adv_gcd`, `adv_lcm`, `adv_prime_factors`, `adv_is_prime`, and more
+- **Advanced File Handling**: Added operations for advanced file management (e.g., renaming, moving, compressing files, and extracting ZIP)
+- **Enhanced MySQL Operations**: Introduced `mysql_execute_advanced_mode` for optimized database queries
-- **Enhanced System Utilities**: New features to execute system commands and retrieve system information
+- **Advanced System Utilities**: More functions to handle system tasks and fetch system information efficiently
-- **Improved File Handling**: Enhanced operations for various file types
-- **Bug Fixes and Optimizations**: General improvements and optimizations for better performance and stability
+- **Bug Fixes and Optimizations**: General improvements to enhance performance and stability

 ## Disclaimer
 This module is intended for educational purposes only.
 Using this module for any illegal activities is strictly prohibited.
 The authors and contributors are not responsible for any misuse of the module.